tronprotocol/pm/TRON Core Devs Meetings/Meeting 71.md

 - **Sunny**

     Since the last meeting, two new TIPs have been added over the past two weeks, both requiring a proposal to take effect and both planned for v4.8.3: one hardens ECDSA signature validation ([TIP-935](https://github.com/tronprotocol/tips/issues/935)), and the other retires Bancor trading ([TIP-937](https://github.com/tronprotocol/tips/issues/937)).
 The related issues should all be filed by now, and no further issues are expected to be added to v4.8.3.
 Testing is expected to start around October 15th, with the release targeted for the end of November.
-PRs are being submitted one after another, and everyone is welcome to review them on GitHub.
-Next, the others will walk through the specific issues.
+PRs are coming in gradually, and everyone is welcome to review them on GitHub.
+The specific issues will be covered in the following topics.

 - **Murphy**

-    You mentioned two TIPs, but I only see one under the tracking issue so far.
+    One thing: of the two TIPs, only one is listed under the tracking issue so far.

 - **Sunny**

-    The issue for retiring Bancor trading will be added there in the next day or two.
+    The one for retiring Bancor trading will be linked there in the next day or two.

 - **Murphy**